Xfce Development Information

 - Before getting involved with development, it may help to check the current roadmap to get an overview of our current progress.

-- A guide to using GIT, in coordination with Xfce, can be found here.
+- A guide to using Git with Xfce can be found here.

 - For more information on making a release, see Making a Release.